ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 One of the nice-to-have features I used was query ranges for CSS media queries.
 It's another feature I've long-awaited since media queries were first introduced.
 Oh, and I used the `,` operator of media queries for the first time!

-And I tried out container queries for the first time.
-I will write another, more in depth article about using them soon.
+And I tried out container queries for the first time. (_Edit:_ I published [an article](https://frontendmasters.com/blog/container-queries-and-units/) about this also!)

 I also tried using `console.info` to add a little surprise for those who look in the console.
 I will also write another article about this approach as I think it's quite interesting.